sequana/rnaseq/README.rst

           * can provide a custom GFF not in the genome directory
           * can provide several feature from the GFF.
 Then, a custom GFF is created and used
-0.10.0    * 9/12/2020
+          * fix the --do-igvtools and --do-bam-coverage with better doc 0.10.0    * 9/12/2020
           * Fixed bug in sequana/star_indexing for small genomes (v0.9.7).
             Changed the rnaseq requirements to benefit from this bug-fix that